-Deviled eggs are always a popular side dish at holiday dinners, potlucks, BBQs, baby showers, picnics, and neighborhood cookouts.
-They are as versatile as they are delicious and can also be served as an appetizer or a snack for brunch, lunch, dinner, and even breakfast.
+Southern Deviled eggs are always popular at holiday dinners, potlucks, BBQs, baby showers, picnics, and neighborhood cookouts.
+They are as versatile as they are delicious and can be served as an appetizer, a snack, or a side dish for brunch, lunch, dinner, and even breakfast.

 There are as many deviled egg recipes as eggs in the South, and we take them seriously.
-Yes, I know we don’t have a lock on deviled eggs, and they are popular all over the country, but they hold a special affinity in our hearts along with Southern Potato Salad, Old-Fashioned Southern Cornbread, and Cheese Grits.
+Yes, I know we don’t have a lock on deviled eggs, and they are popular all over the country, but they hold a special affinity in our hearts along with Potato Salad, Cornbread, Fried Chicken, Black Eyed Peas, Cheese Grits, and Fried Oysters.

 - Eggs – are the star of this simple recipe.
 I prefer extra-large because they are easier to work with, but you can use any size you like, even quail eggs.
 Also, you can purchase pre-cooked and peeled hard-boiled eggs at the grocery store if you are short on time.

-- Mayonnaise – along with egg yolks, is the primary ingredient in the filling.
-I prefer Duke’s, but Hellman’s or Kraft also work.
-There is a taste difference between brands that will translate to your dish, so keep that in mind.
+- Mayonnaise – and egg yolks are the primary ingredients in the filling.
+I prefer Duke’s, but Hellman’s or Kraft also works.
+Keep in mind there is a taste difference between brands of mayonnaise that will translate to your dish.

 - Yellow mustard – yes, old-fashioned yellow mustard is my mustard of choice for this recipe.
 You can substitute other types of mustard, but it will affect the taste.

 - Dill pickles – specifically hamburger dill pickles and hamburger dill pickle juice provide the best taste and the right amount of tanginess in this recipe.
-Kosher dills or dill relish can be substituted, but your filling will not taste the same.
+Kosher dills, dill relish, or sweet relish can be substituted, but your filling will not taste the same.

-- Kosher salt and ground black pepper – enhances the flavor of the filling.
+- Kosher salt and ground black pepper – enhance the flavor of the filling.
 If you use table salt, only use half as much as is called for in the recipe.

 - Add your eggs to a steamer basket in about an inch of water in a saucepan over medium-high heat.
-When the water starts to boil, reduce the heat to medium-low, cover the pan, and let the eggs cook for 15 minutes.
+When the water starts to boil, reduce the heat to medium-low, cover the pan, and let them steam for 15 minutes.

 - Cut the eggs in half lengthwise with a sharp knife and carefully pop out the yolk.
 Set the whites aside.